Hatimqr/Crypto-Trading/README.md

 # Introduction

-The cryptocurrency market, particularly Bitcoin, presents unique challenges for forecasting due to its high volatility and sensitivity to various external factors.
-This project explores the application of Machine Learning and Stochastic Processes to formulate a trading strategy for bitcoin.
-Combining a computer science approach with economic forecasting principles, I aim to develop a framework that can effectively predict optimal trading actions (buy, sell, or hold) and their respective magnitudes (for buy and sell) based on historical market data and related financial indicators.
+The cryptocurrency market, particularly Bitcoin, presents unique challenges for forecasting due to its high volatility and difficulty to predict.
+This project explores multiple approaches to formulate a trading strategy for bitcoin.
+I aim to develop a framework that can effectively predict optimal trading actions (buy, sell, or hold) and their respective magnitudes (for buy and sell) based on historical market data.

 # Research Question